usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 * **Conduct Action-Oriented Retrospectives**: Playbooks guide teams to ensure that retrospective meetings translate discussions into specific, actionable items, assign clear ownership, and include follow-up mechanisms, thereby empowering teams to drive tangible positive outcomes.
 * **Promote Knowledge Sharing**: They advocate for creating psychologically safe spaces where all team members feel comfortable sharing their knowledge, fostering a "teacher-learner culture" that reinforces mastery and collective growth.

-### Beyond the Playbook: Types of Practical Guides
+### Beyond the playbook: Types of practical guides

 Not all guidance needs to come in the form of a playbook.
 In fact, the most effective digital service teams often draw from a variety of practical formats depending on their goals, audience, and moment in the project lifecycle.
 From high-level frameworks that map strategic decisions to tip sheets you can reference mid-meeting, these tools serve different but complementary purposes.
 Below is a breakdown of common types of practical guides—what they’re best for, how they differ, and real examples you can borrow or build upon.